TangoMan75/tangoman-gulp/README.md

 ```

 You can configure your project name and version:
 ```json
 	"project": {
 		"name": "main",
 		"version": "0.1.0"
 	},
 ```

-This value is used by _inject.js_ to rewrite correct relative pathes in html.
+These values are used by _concat.js_ to generate _main-1.0.0.js_ file name.

+You can configure the name of the project web directory:
 ```json
 	"folderName": "dist",
 ```

-These values are used by _concat.js_ to generate _name-1.0.0.js_ file name.
+This value is used by _inject.js_ to rewrite correct relative pathes in html.

 And here you can configure your project source and distribution folders: